Shivaji Jayanti 2021: 391st birth anniversary of Shivaji Bhonsle, celebration begins virtually

 Shivaji Jayanti History:

 The day was first celebrated by Lokmanya Tilak in 1895 with the first event in Pune.
 Since then Shiv Jayanti expanded on a large scale.
-In the 20th century, Babasaheb Ambedkar also celebrated Shiv Jayanti, (19 Feb, according to Julian date) who was twice the president of Shiv Jayanti’s program.
-Shiv Jayanti is the birth anniversary of great Maratha ruler Chhatrapati Shivaji Maharaj, according to Wikipedia.
+In the 20th century, Babasaheb Ambedkar also celebrated Shiv Jayanti, (19 Feb, according to Julian date) and was twice the president of Shiv Jayanti’s program.

 About Chhatrapati Shivaji Maharaj:

-Shivaji Maharaj is considered the greatest Maratha ruler who carved an enclave from the declining Adilshahi sultanate of Bijapur that became the start of the Maratha Empire.
+Shivaji Maharaj is considered the greatest Maratha ruler who carved an enclave from the declining Adilshahi sultanate of Bijapur and laid foundations of the Maratha Empire.
 At the young age of 16, Shivaji Maharaj seized the Torna fort and by the age of 17 had seized the Raigad and Kondana forts.

-Shivaji Maharaj as he is popularly known was named Shivaji Bhonsle and was a member of the Bhonsle Maratha clan.
+Many medieval-era forts that dot Western Maharashtra and are a key tourist destination were built under his reign and his successors.

 Shivaji’s father handed over to him an army of 2,000 soldiers.
 Shivaji increased its strength to 10,000 soldiers.
-With his intelligence, he devised guerilla tactics of warfare.
-Aurangzeb and his generals called Shivaji a “Mountain Rat” because of his tactics, as per MIRRORNOWNEWS.
+With his intelligence, he devised guerilla tactics of warfare to fight the mighty Mughal Empire of Aurangzeb.